Waller-Lab/DiffuserCam/README.md

 # DiffuserCam Algorithms
-This code is based on the paper "DiffuserCam: Lensless Single-exposure 3D Imaging" available on [arXiv](https://arxiv.org/abs/1710.02134).
+This code is based on the paper "DiffuserCam: Lensless Single-exposure 3D Imaging" available [here](https://www.osapublishing.org/optica/abstract.cfm?uri=optica-5-1-1).
 It implements the alternating direction method of multipliers (ADMM) algorithm described in the paper for recovering 3D volumes from 2D raw data captured with DiffuserCam.
+This code requires MATLAB.

 ### Running the solver
+In MATLAB, run the following:
 ```
 xhat = DiffuserCam_main('DiffuserCam_settings.m');
 ```